paulresdat/ServiceCollection/README.md

 #### Configurations

 The configuration objects are transients in practice but are handled in a special way.
 These objects in other service injection software are called "Options" or "Settings".
 Basically, we can map static data to explicit objects.
 This moves out of the realm of passing dictionary objects everywhere and pushes us more into the realm of passing explicitly defined objects everywhere.
-A configuration object can look like this:
+A configuration object may look like this:

 ```python
 class ConfigObject(object):